rjdkmr/do_x3dna/docs/commands/axisCurv.rst

 **Calculate global helical-axis, curvatures and tangents from local helical axis.**

-It can be used to calulate global helical-axis and further curvatures and tangents along it.
+It can be used to calculate global helical-axis and further curvatures and tangents along it.

 The local helical axis coordinates should be present in input HDF5 file.
 It can be stored in HDF5 file using 'dnaMD saveasH5' command with '-ha/--helical-axis' option.

-At first global helical axis is calulated by spline interpolation using local helical axis.
-This method smoothen the local helical axis and can be used as global helical axis.
+At first global helical axis is calculated by spline interpolation using local helical axis.
+This method makes the local helical axis smooth and can be used as global helical axis.

 After determining the global helical axis, "-ctan/--curv-tangent" option can be